jatin2531/hotel-booking-demand-analysis/README.md

 # hotel-booking-demand-analysis
-This is a group data analytics project.
+This is a group project on Data Analytics.

 ## Group Members
 - Devashree Gajanan Virutkar